Assisted Listening Device

 - The Play That Goes Wrong: April 4, 2019

 Patrons may sit anywhere in the house to use the service.
 Receivers may be picked up at the Patron Services Desk at the Loretto-Hilton Center starting 30 minutes prior to the performance.

 The description begins with program notes and stage description 10 minutes prior to the performance.
 Visual moments of the performance will be described without interfering with the dialogue.

 To reserve tickets and description devices, please call the Box Office at 314-968-4925.

 Seating areas to accommodate persons using wheelchairs are located throughout the Mainstage house and available in the Studio Theatre.
 Please discuss seating requirements with the Box Office when purchasing tickets.

 Access to the downstairs Emerson Studio Theatre space is available from the parking lot located at the corner of Edgar Road and Garden Ave.
 This accessible entrance is just north of Garden Ave.
 A parking lot attendant or usher stationed at this entrance will assist you.
-Please plan to be dropped off at this entrance in adequate time.
+Please plan to arrive at this entrance at least 30 minutes prior to showtime.